golovach-ivan/Correct-by-Construction/competitors/SMT.md

 > 3. **input formulas**, the class of formulas the solver accepts as input, and
 > 4. **interface**, the set of functionalities provided by the solver.

+> For instance, in a solver for linear arithmetic the underlying logic is first-order logic with equality, the background theory is the theory of real numbers, and the input language may be limited to conjunctions of inequations between linear polynomials.
+The interface may be as simple as accepting a system of inequations and returning a binary response indicating whether the system is satisfiable or not.
+More sophisticated interfaces include the ability to return concrete solutions for satisfiable inputs, return proofs for unsatisfiable ones, allow incremental and backtrackable input, and so on.

 #### SMT solver competition (SMT-COMP)

 ### Links